konsumer/konsumer/README.md

 ## HI 👋

-I make a ton of software, in a few seemingly-random areas of interest, with lots of programming languages.
-I am fluent & productive in over 100, but for practical reasons, I tend to stick to just a few.
+I make a ton of open-source software, in a few seemingly-random areas of interest, with lots of programming languages.
+I am fluent & productive in over 100, but for practical reasons, I tend to stick to just a few (favorites right now are javascript, python, nim, lua, and rust.)

 😄 Pronouns: he/him/his